 Why It's Different This Time

-The recent spike in the money supply has been unprecedented.
+The money supply spike has been unprecedented.

 Why I Might Be Wrong

-The technological singularity—or simply the singularity—is a hypothetical point in time at which technological growth becomes uncontrollable and irreversible, resulting in unforeseeable changes to human civilization.
-According to the most popular version of the singularity hypothesis, called intelligence explosion, an upgradable intelligent agent will eventually enter a “runaway reaction” of self-improvement cycles, each new and more intelligent generation appearing more and more rapidly, causing an “explosion” in intelligence and resulting in a powerful superintelligence that qualitatively far surpasses all human intelligence.
+The technological singularityβor simply the singularityβis a hypothetical point in time at which technological growth becomes uncontrollable and irreversible, resulting in unforeseeable changes to human civilization.
+According to the most popular version of the singularity hypothesis, called intelligence explosion, an upgradable intelligent agent will eventually enter a "runaway reaction" of self-improvement cycles, each new and more intelligent generation appearing more and more rapidly, causing an "explosion" in intelligence and resulting in a powerful superintelligence that qualitatively far surpasses all human intelligence.

-At some point in the future, it seems like there’s going to be a snowball of technological advancement where everything is automated and all the idiot human workers are replaced by superior automation.
-At that point, I think leveraged technology index funds like TQQQ are going to explode to infinity.
-In that case, I would feel like an idiot with my relatively worthless gold.
-But if that happens, we’ll be living in a utopia anyway, so I probably won’t be too worried about it.
+At some point, there'll be a snowball of technological advancement where everything is automated and all the idiot human workers are replaced by superior automation.
+Then leveraged technology index funds like TQQQ will explode to infinity.
+I would feel like an idiot with my relatively worthless gold.